sqldelight/sqldelight/README.md

         dependency project(':OtherProject')
     }

-    // For native targets, chose wether sqlite should be automatically linked.
+    // For native targets, whether sqlite should be automatically linked.
     // Defaults to true.
     linkSqlite = false
 }